 Ecommerce Marketing Manager

-Understanding the different jobs within the larger digital marketing team can be helpful, whether you’re looking for a new position, or just wanting to understand the field of digital marketing on a more holistic level.
-As you can see, there are many different jobs within the field, all requiring different skills and experience levels.
+Understanding the different jobs within the larger digital marketing team can be helpful, whether you’re looking for a new position, or just wanting to more comprehensively understand the field of digital marketing.
+Digital Marketing is a wide functional field with a variety of jobs requiring different skills and experience levels.
 If you’re looking for freelance or full-time work in digital marketing, creative services, or a variety of other industries, check out our openings here.
-And for more resources to support your job search click here.
+And for more resources to support your job search click here!